tgjones/FlawlessChips/README.md

 // Calling this method is optional; you can perform this setup
 // in your own code.
 chip.Startup();

+// Create 64K of memory for the chip to work with. var memory = new byte[ushort.MaxValue + 1];

 // Loop a few times.
 for (var i = 0; i < 100; i++)